-Basic Bid 3; 90 consecutive calender days.

-III.
+- I. PROJECT SITE and DESCRIPTION: The project consisted of one (1) Basic Bid with seven (7) units to be modernized and is located in various site on Agana Heights, Sinajana, Mongmong and Asan (see attached map for locations). - II.
+TIME OF COMPLETION: The work shall commence at the time stipulated in the Notice to Proceed and shall be fully completed within the time frame of: 160 consecutive calendar days. - III.
 LIQUIDATED DAMAGES: In case of failure on part of the Contractor to complete the work within the time fixed in the Contract, or within any time extensions given thereof, the Contractor and his sureties shall be liable for and shall pay the Housing Authority the sum of \$150.00 liquidated damages per unit, per calendar days of delay until the work is completed or accepted.